 COMING SOON: 2415 North Broad Street

-ACCEPTING APPLICATIONS BEGINNING JUNE 1
+ACCEPTING APPLICATIONS BEGINNING JUNE 1 AT 8 AM

-The North Broad Street property will be developed with one building consisting of 88 units of affordable housing, and will include retail on the ground level.
+The North Broad Street property will be developed with one building consisting of 88 units of affordable housing and will include retail on the ground level.
 The site is located convenient to public transportation and Temple University, in what the North Broad Street Plan identifies as an opportunity zone, or prime development area.

 The area currently has many underutilized buildings and lots with a proximity to a large, active educational institution and public transportation.
 2415 North Broad Street is located in the “North Philadelphia Transit Hub” section of North Broad Street.
 This area is a transportation hub and identified in the North Broad Street Plan as an ideal location for transit-oriented development.